Successful tutor placement

 Keystone was founded on the belief that one-on-one tutoring is a uniquely powerful way to learn.
 Our years of experience have shown us that there are three essential parts to a successful tutor placement.

 Before we can help a student, we often need to spend quite a significant amount of time learning about the student's requirements.
-Most consultations are carried out over the phone, though some are done in person at our office in west London.
-They are conducted by Connie and Diana.
+Most consultations are carried out over the phone, though some are done in person at our office.
+They are conducted by Celia, Alice, Harriet, Poppy and Jenny.

 Our students’ needs vary hugely, and we are often asked to help in intricate cases, such as setting up a home-schooling programme.
 Via our detailed consultations, we make sure that the objectives of each tutoring placement are well established from the outset.